theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started-table/run-an-extraction.md

 2. Enter the value.
 The actual request of the data occurs via URL:
 - Before changing a parameter:
 `http://localhost:8065?name=mara`
-- After choosing the parameter **rows** `http://localhost:8065?name=mara`
+- After choosing the parameter **rows**:
+`http://localhost:8065?name=mara`

 ![Run-Table-Extraction-param](/img/content/xu/xu_run_extraction_param.png)

+3. Run an extraction in xu.exe.
+The settings change during runtime, no new start is necessary.

 {: .box-note }
 **Note** <br> Additional parameters such as *Package size* or *Row limit* etc. are described in section [Extraction settings](https://help.theobald-software.com/en/xtract-universal/table/extraction-settings).

-3. Run an extraction in xu.exe or in browser.
-The settings change during runtime, no new start is necessary.

 ### Running an extraction in a browser
 To run the extraction, click **[Run in Browser]**.
 Your default browser opens and displays the data in accordance with the criteria and format. <br>